dell-democenter/dell-democenter.github.io/0499/Readme.md

 ## openshift
 3 node openshuft cluster. running mysql and wordpress workload. intend to be used for demontrating the K8s workload in PPDM

+## rancher
+single node rancher. running mysql and wordpress workload. intend to be used for demontrating the K8s workload in PPDM

+## nas
+is running rocky linux and doing the NFS datstore jov for the esxi cluster.